yacineMahdid/deep-learning-model-explained/googlenet/README.md

     return model
 ```

-We start with the above which is fairly standard.
+We start with the above which is fairly standard for a Pytorch model.

 The part that matter the most is this one:
 ```python
     model = GoogLeNet(**kwargs)
 ```
-Which simply call GoogLeNet class to create the model and shove all of the parameters.
-The rest is mostly just to load in the  weights.
+Which simply call GoogLeNet class to create the model and shove all of the parameters we already gave.
+The rest is mostly just to load in the weights with the right format..

 Before getting into GoogLeNet class, let's explore the Inception module.